How to Diagnose Smoke Coming From Car Exhaust

-For most drivers, seeing light vapor trailing your car isn’t an unusual occurrence.
+For most drivers, seeing a light vapor trailing your car isn’t an unusual occurrence.
 But, if you see different colored exhaust fumes, it’s time to pay attention to your car.
 Your vehicle may not be flashing warning lights, but the smoke coming from your exhaust may indicate that something isn’t working properly.
+Here’s how to diagnose smoke coming from your car’s exhaust.

 Blue smoke is a clear sign that your engine is burning oil.
 Worn valve guide seals or piston rings can cause oil to leak past moving parts and into the combustion chamber where it’s burned up with fuel.
 Burning oil can also cause rough starts, as the leaking can ruin the car’s spark plugs.